learnk8s/learnk8s.io/src/bsk201909/secrets.md

 But we still haven't answered how to properly secure those secrets.

-In Kubernetes, you can opt-in to encryption at rest: by enabling this feature, Kubernetes API encrypts the secrets (optionally, using an external KMS system) before storing them in etcd.
+In Kubernetes, you can opt-in to [encryption at rest](https://kubernetes.io/docs/tasks/administer-cluster/encrypt-data/): by enabling this feature, Kubernetes API encrypts the secrets (optionally, using an external KMS system) before storing them in etcd.

-You solved the issue of storing sensitive files such as certificates inside the cluster.
+So, using Secrets you solved the issue of storing sensitive files such as certificates inside the cluster.

 You also protected your secrets at rest with a suitable encryption provider.